John Baron (politician)

 Baron is a strong critic of the EU; he was a vocal supporter of Brexit during the 2016 EU referendum.
-He is now a supporter of the pro-Brexit Leave Means Leave campaign.
+He later supported the pro-Brexit campaign Leave Means Leave campaign.

+Baron stepped down after 23 years as an MP at the 2024 general election, despite being reselected by the local Conservative association.

-Early life
+Early life and education

-Baron was born in Redhill, Surrey and educated at Queen's College, Taunton, Jesus College, Cambridge and at the Royal Military Academy Sandhurst.
+John Baron was born in Redhill, Surrey, and was privately educated at the Queen's College, Taunton, followed by studies at Jesus College, Cambridge and at the Royal Military Academy Sandhurst.

 Career

 Military service

-After university, Baron was commissioned into the Royal Regiment of Fusiliers on 3 January 1984 as a second lieutenant (on probation).
-His commission was confirmed and he was promoted to lieutenant with seniority from 8 August 1984.
+After university, Baron was accepted into the Royal Regiment of Fusiliers on 3 January 1984 as a second lieutenant (on probation).
+He was commissioned and promoted to lieutenant with seniority from 8 August 1984.
 He was promoted to captain on 8 February 1987.
 He served in Northern Ireland, Cyprus and Germany.

 On 3 January 1988, he transferred to the Regular Army Reserve of Officers.
 This signalled the end of his military career, but he remained liable to call up.
 He resigned his commission on 1 June 1997.